christianrazul/SEU/README.md

 # SEU
-Software Engineering project for 3rd year CS students
+Software Engineering project for 3rd year CS students.
+This is mostly front-end work, using CSS frameworks such as bootstrap and datatables, etc.